frgul006/rag-experiment/docs/WORKSHOP.md

   - Cookies
   - Robots
   - Ethics
   - Clean it
-- Chunk it
+- Split it
+- Create embeddings
-- Vectorize it
+- Index

 ## Terminology to go through